KimberlyM076/secure-notes-app/README.md

 ## Task Progress
 - Project Manager - In Prgress
-- Research & Security - Not Started
+- Research & Security - In Progress
 - Front End - Not Started
 - JavaScript - Not Started
 - UI - Not Started